When Can You Modify Child Support in Arizona

 Claim Preclusion is No Bar to Modifying Child Support in Arizona

-Our child support modification statutes provide that, so long as a party makes a showing of a substantial and continuing change of circumstances, child support may be modified even after a final order is entered.
+The Court of Appeals stated the Court of Appeals indicated the child support modification statutes provide that, so long as a party makes a showing of a substantial and continuing change of circumstances, child support may be modified even after a final order is entered.
 A.R.S. §§ 25-327(A), -503(E); Guidelines § 24.
+The Court of Appeals further stated the Guidelines further permit a parent to use the simplified procedure if applying the Guidelines results in a fifteen percent variation from the current child support order.
+Guidelines § 24(B).

 Incorrect Income Figures in Child Support Calculation is a Basis to Modify Child Support in Arizona

-Because Father disputed Mother’s requested modification, the Guidelines required him to request a hearing.
+The Court of Appeals also stated that because Father disputed Mother’s requested modification, the Guidelines required him to request a hearing.
 See id.
 Because Father did not request a hearing, under the Guidelines in effect at the time Mother petitioned to modify child support, and under the Guidelines, effective April 1, 2018, Father’s child support obligation should reflect that he and Mother have multiple children with different parenting plans.
-See Guidelines § 11;

-The superior court did hear argument on Father’s Motion to Dismiss.
+The Court appeals stated the superior court did hear argument on Father’s Motion to Dismiss.
 The court asked Mother’s counsel multiple times what circumstances had changed since the court entered the Order, but the parties did not submit additional evidence or testify.

-The superior court incorrectly interpreted the Guidelines.
+The Court of Appeals also stated the superior court incorrectly interpreted the Guidelines.
 A parent must show “changed circumstances that are substantial and continuing” before child support may be modified.
 A.R.S. §§ 25-327(A), -503(E); Guidelines § 24.

 Incorrect Income in Prior Child Support Calculation Allows Modification of Child Support

-The superior court’s determination of Father’s child support obligation in the Order was based solely on Father’s April 2016 petition and accompanying child support worksheet, which did not include supporting documentation.
+The Court of Appeals then state that the superior court’s determination of Father’s child support obligation in the Order was based solely on Father’s April 2016 petition and accompanying child support worksheet, which did not include supporting documentation.

-For the foregoing reasons, we reverse the superior court’s dismissal of Mother’s October 2016 petition and remand for further proceedings consistent with this opinion.
+The Court of Appeals stated that for the foregoing reasons, it reversed the superior court’s dismissal of Mother’s October 2016 petition and remand for further proceedings consistent with this opinion.

 How Can You Modify A Child Support Order in Arizona